-- Endocrine: The most common examples include thyroid dysfunction and pituitary dysfunction, polycystic ovaries and sex hormone dysregulation.
+- Endocrine: The most common examples include thyroid and pituitary dysfunction, polycystic ovaries and sex hormone dysregulation.

 - Hematological: Anemia can cause psychiatric symptoms.

-- Infectious: HIV can penetrate the blood-brain barrier and can cause psychiatric disturbance if anti-retroviral therapy is not initiated.
+- Infectious: HIV can penetrate the blood-brain barrier and can cause a psychiatric disturbance if anti-retroviral therapy is not initiated.

-- Medication-induced: Beta blockers can cause depression if not monitored.
+- Medication-induced: Beta-blockers can cause depression if not monitored.
 Estrogen-dominant contraceptive pills are another common cause of medication-induced mood disturbance.

 - Obesity: This can cause secondary depression due to sleep apnea and overproduction of estrogen in fat cells, causing mood disturbance.

 - Substance abuse treatment: Cocaine and amphetamine withdrawal can cause suicidal depression.
 Nicotine and marijuana usage has also been linked to depression and anxiety.
-A supportive approach is required to managing symptoms and helping individuals detox.
+A supportive approach is required for managing symptoms and helping individuals detox.

 - Tumor: Brain tumors and other cancers can cause mood disturbance by many mechanisms.
-Direct brain metastases, other related illness and treatment can cause stress and anxiety as well.
+Direct brain metastases, other related illness, and treatment can cause stress and anxiety as well.
 Many types of chemotherapy inhibit growth hormone which causes depression.

-Mechanisms of nutritional deficiencies and neurotransmitters vary as vitamins and minerals are required for multiple purposes which includes the following: neurogenesis or production of nerve cells, protection of the myelin sheath which is the protective coating of nerve cells, production of neurotransmitters such as serotonin and dopamine, production of oligodendrocytes which are the immune cells in the brain, and hormone synthesis.
+Mechanisms of nutritional deficiencies and neurotransmitters vary as vitamins and minerals are required for multiple purposes which include the following: neurogenesis or production of nerve cells, protection of the myelin sheath which is the protective coating of nerve cells, production of neurotransmitters such as serotonin and dopamine, production of oligodendrocytes which are the immune cells in the brain, and hormone synthesis.
 At the same time, many neurotransmitters in the brain are made up of amino acids such as tyrosine and tryptophan and protein-energy malnutrition is linked to depression.

-Well-known examples of nutritional deficiency as a causality of the psychiatric and cognitive disorder include Iron deficiency anemia as well as deficiencies in zinc, calcium, iodine, magnesium, omega-3 fatty acids, vitamins B1, B12, C, and B6 (folate is required for the development of the neural tube and deficiency during pregnancy causes spina bifida):
+Well-known examples of nutritional deficiency as a causality of the psychiatric and cognitive disorder include Iron deficiency anemia as well as inadequacies in zinc, calcium, iodine, magnesium, omega-3 fatty acids, vitamins B1, B12, C, and B6 (folate is required for the development of the neural tube and deficiency during pregnancy causes spina bifida):

-- Iron deficiency anemia causes depression and anxiety.
+- Iron-deficiency anemia causes depression and anxiety.